Next German finance minister Scholz has big shoes to fill

 Some conservatives fear Scholz, who recently backed a big increase in the minimum wage, could raise government spending and reverse’s Schaeuble “black zero” policy of not incurring new debt.

-Others say that Scholz is likely to stick to Germany’s fiscal conservatism but may adopt a more conciliatory tone towards poorer euro zone countries such as Greece.
+Others say that Scholz is likely to stick to Germany’s fiscal conservatism but may adopt a more conciliatory tone toward poorer euro zone countries such as Greece.

-Business executives could also have trouble convincing Scholz to adopt new corporate tax cuts modelled on those passed in the United States, which have triggered a flood of investment.
+Business executives could also have trouble convincing Scholz to adopt new corporate tax cuts modeled on those passed in the United States, which have triggered a flood of investment.

 “We have made our corporate tax structure competitive internationally in recent years.
 There is no need for hectic corrections,” he told the business magazine Wirtschaftswoche.